'Catching Stories' of infectious disease in Ireland

 Here you can listen to and read oral testimony relating to the experience of diseases such as tuberculosis, measles, mumps and polio, in Cork City and surrounds in the mid-twentieth century.
-The extracts are accompanied by a review of the history of the disease and vaccination in Ireland, medical commentary on specific stories, and material on and reference to the development and response to vaccination worldwide.
+The extracts are accompanied by a review of the history of the disease and vaccination in Ireland, and material on and reference to the development and response to vaccination worldwide.

 Click below to jump in for a taste of our content, and a listen:

 Click on Browse Individual Stories to browse our oral testimony by descriptive title.